tiepdotme/redant-home/portfolio/huggies.md

 * **Always On** - move away from campaign based planning.
 It isn’t where your customers are any more
 * **Value relationships & Data** - know your customer better than anyone else.
 Know your LTV.
 Don’t just say it- put a value on that data.
 * **Be useful not irritating** - stop interrupting them with TVCs and popups.
 Provide something genuinely useful.
 Be authentic.
 Provide utility.
 * **No!
-Not an infomercial!** -  doesn’t mean doing an infomercial or a brochureware web site.
+Not an infomercial!** -  digital doesn’t mean doing an infomercial or a brochureware web site.

 ### Here's what we've done with Huggies